 A rider is an amendment to an insurance policy.
-Some riders will add coverage (for example, if you buy a maternity rider to add coverage for pregnancy to your policy).
-In most states today, an exclusionary rider is an amendment permitted in individual health insurance policies that permanently excludes coverage for a health condition, body part, or body system.
-Starting in September 2010, under the Affordable Care Act, exclusionary riders cannot be applied to coverage for children.
-Starting in 2014, no exclusionary riders will be permitted in any health insurance.
+Some riders add coverage (for example, if you buy a maternity rider to add coverage for pregnancy to your policy).
+In most states, an exclusionary rider is an amendment permitted in individual health insurance policies that permanently excludes coverage for a health condition, body part, or body system.
+After September 2010, under the Affordable Care Act, exclusionary riders couldn’t be applied to coverage for children.
+Since 2014, no exclusionary riders have been permitted in any health insurance.